 Attendance and Absence

-Parents and Carers are informed about their child’s attendance level through annual reports but where attendance falls short of expected levels – half termly monitoring begins.
-Poor attendance will trigger initial letters from myself, leading to the involvement of our Attendance Governor and ultimately the Education Welfare Service/Legal Intervention Team.
+Parents and Carers are informed about their child’s attendance level through annual reports and where attendance is above 96%, celebration certificates.
+Should attendance fall short of expected levels – five weekly monitoring begins.
+Attendance below 90% will trigger Attendance Monitoring, with initial letters from myself, leading to the involvement of our Attendance Governor and ultimately the Education Welfare Service/Legal Intervention Team.
+BUT - our children LOVE coming to school - so let's focus on getting them in so they can learn, play and quite literally, set themselves up for life!

 Why is it important for children to attend school regularly?

-The vast majority of parents want their children to get on well in life.
-Nowadays, it is more important than ever to have a good education behind you if you want opportunities in adult life.
-Children only get one chance at school and your child’s chances of a successful future may be adversely affected by not attending school regularly.
+The vast, vast majority of parents and carers want their children to get on well in life.
+Nowadays, it is more important than ever to have a good education behind you if you want better opportunities in adult life.
+Children only get one chance at school and your child’s chances of a successful future are best served by attending school regularly.

 It is not only the academic work; missing out on the social side of school life – especially at primary school – can affect children’s ability to make and keep friendships, a vital part of growing up personally and emotionally.